SpeedCodeNpo/ng-exercises/README.md

-# ng-exercises

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/ng-exercise1)

-# Ng Exercises
+## Ng Exercises
 Welcome to Speed Code Exercises.
 This project is the base project for "Angular Skill".

-# This version : main : 20230511-1745
+## This version : main : 20230511-1745
 This current version is an "ng new ..." project.
 It's purpose is to be a starting point for every Assignment + Solution.

-# How to create an assignment branch from this main branch
+## How to create an assignment branch from this main branch

-## Step 1 : Create a name for the branch
+### Step 1 : Create a name for the branch
 - (1) Each assignments has 2 branches, a "Question" and an "Solution" branch.
 - (2) The question branch has all the codebase needed to start the assignment.
 - (3) The solution branch has all the codebase for the solution.